Back to blog

 Step 4: Accessing the cluster

-Once the cluster is created, access it with the generated KUBECONFIG file in your local directory.
+Once the cluster is created, access it using the generated KUBECONFIG file in your local directory.

 export KUBECONFIG=/home/ubuntu/mgmt/mgmt-eks-a-cluster.kubeconfig